Safecast/Retile/README.md

 More info: https://en.wikipedia.org/wiki/Image_scaling

 For satellite or aerial imagery, Lanczos is probably your best bet.
-If I included a comparison of the prototypical Lenana image, Lanczos would win.
+If I included a comparison of the prototypical Lenna image, Lanczos would win.
 For non-imagery with a limited color palette?
 Well, see below.

 ##tl;dr, Resampling Method Comparison